yesodweb/yesodweb.com-content/blog/2014/09/persistent-2.1-released.md

 ```

 Depending on how you setup your monad stacks, you may need some changes.
-Here is one possible approach to creating small but flexible Monad stack type signagures
+Here is one possible approach to creating small but flexible Monad stack type signatures.
-that requires `Rank2Types`.
-Again this is specialized to MongoDB.
+It requires `Rank2Types`, and the code show is specialized to MongoDB.

 ``` haskell
 type ControlIO m = ( MonadIO m , MonadBaseControl IO m)